One Thousand Word Challenge 231: Rambled Thoughts

 Beth

-This one is curated by Ritva.
-The next one is curated by Sofia.
+This one is curated by Leya.
+The next one is curated by everyone.

 I recommend joining the community and participating in the challenges.
 They’re pretty straightforward, allow room for interpretation, and provide a good way to think about photography in general.
 If not, however, then at the very least you should check out what others submit to the challenges.